inbo/tutorials/content/tutorials/spatial_wfs_services/index.md

   - [overview compiled by Michel Stuyts](https://wfs.michelstuyts.be/),
     which is [also available on
     gitlab](https://gitlab.com/GIS-projects/Belgium-WFS/)
-  - [overview maintained by dov Vlaanderen](https://dov.vlaanderen.be/page/interessante-webservices)
+  - [overview maintained by DOV Vlaanderen](https://dov.vlaanderen.be/page/interessante-webservices)

 European portals: